lydra4/Projects/Capstone/readme.md

 ### Overview

-This is my last project, I will be taking on the role of the data science team in the largest bank in Singapore, DBS.
+This is my last project at General Assembly, I will be taking on the role of the data science team at the largest bank in Singapore, DBS.

 ### Problem Statement

-The COVID19 Pandemic has accelerated e-commerce usage, this is has led to a rise in Credit Card Transactions.
-An increase in Credit Card transactions would cause more fraud transactions being committed.
+The COVID19 Pandemic has accelerated e-commerce usage, this has led to a rise in Credit Card Transactions.
+An increase in Credit Card transactions would lead to more fraud transactions being committed.
 Therefore, the data science team would like to come up with an improved machine learning algorithm to detect fraud.

 ### Datasets